Yirmiri/Dungeons-Delight/.github/ISSUE_TEMPLATE/report-an-issue.md

 ---

 **Describe the issue**
-A clear and concise description of what the issue is.
+*A clear and concise description of what the issue is.*

 **Version Information**
-Minecraft Version:
+Minecraft Version -
-Mod Loader (and version):
+Mod Loader & Version) -
-Dungeon's Delight Version:
+Dungeon's Delight Version -
-RunicLib Version:
+RunicLib Version -
-Farmer's Delight Version:
+Farmer's Delight Version -

 **Additional context**
-Add any other context about the problem here.
+*Add any other context about the problem here.*